Cultural impact of Wonder Woman

 Wonder Woman is a character created for comic books in 1941, the medium in which she is still most prominently found to this day.
 As befitting an icon of her status, she has made appearances in other forms of media and has been referenced and meta-referenced beyond the scope of traditional superhero entertainment.
-For several years in the 1950s, the only three superheroes to have their own comic book were Superman, Batman, and Wonder Woman.
+For several years in the 1950s, the only three superheroes to have their own comic book were her, Superman, and Batman.

 The cultural impact of the character, once derided by psychologists and anti-comic book crusaders as an anti-male lesbian, has steadily increased over the years, having served as an iconic exemplar of the feminist movement and a continuing symbol of female empowerment.

 As such, she appears in numerous media, from cereal box covers and popular magazines to being referenced both directly and indirectly in film, animation and television programming.
 As a cultural icon, she is the subject of several homages and parodies in many forms of media.